3lvin-Kc/jaspr-ai/README.md

 1. Fork the repo.
 2. Create a feature branch.
-3. Make changes, test with `python cli.py`.
+3. Make changes, test with `jasprai`.
 4. Submit a PR with description.

 ### Guidelines